 Recurrent Exponential Family Harmonium (rEFH)

 As of now, the recurrent exponential family harmonium decoder implemented by Makin et al., 2018 has yet to be implemented or fully understood.
 This section will be filled out later after the methodology for the decoder is worked out and further investigated.
 For now, refer to section 5.2 for future work on this effort.

+Decoder Performance Evaluation